cs110sp22/cs110_alek.github.io/pages/_lectures/week07_lecture01.md

 ### How to Take The Actual Quiz

-There will be two windows for the quiz:

-1. **Option 1:** Monday 5/10/2022 at 9pm CST(intended to accommodate Asian time zones).
-2. **Option 2:** Tuesday 5/11/2022 at 9:30am CST, during regularly scheduled class time.
+1. Tuesday 5/11/2022 at 9:30am CST, during regularly scheduled class time.

-Anyone is welcome to take the quiz either on Monday or Tuesday, regardless of where you live in the world.